 The 34-m radio telescope contributed to various experiments (such as geodesy, radioastronomy, space navigation, and time transfer).
 Statistical charts of the telescope operation time according to purpose, including maintenance, is shown in Figure 2.
-The total operation time during 2008 was 2047 hours, which decreased compared to the previous year's total of 2319 hours.
-The main reason for this is that there was annual maintenance and repainting of the backup structure.
+The total operation time during 2009 was 1246.5 hours, which decreased compared to the previous year's total of 2047 hours.
+The main reason for this is that there was repainting of the backup structure and quadripod.